gojimmypi/gojimmypi.github.io/_posts/2022-03-27-Getting-Started-with-wolfSSL-for-Espressif-ESP32.md

 Make sure that `<wolfssl/wolfcrypt/settings.h>` is included *before* any other woldSSL includes.

 Check that there are no stray source files in your `{IDF_PATH}/components/`.
-It seems that `build` processes will compile, but `clean` does not remove object files in the compoenents directory.
+It seems that `build` processes will compile, but `clean` does not remove object files in the components directory.
 The resulting errors can be rather unintuitive (yes, I learned this the hard way)

 If you are going to peek at packets, make sure you are using a hub and not a switch (recall a [switch](https://en.wikipedia.org/wiki/Network_switch) will suppress non-broadcast packets on your port).
 If you don't have a hub, then perhaps your switch can be configured for [post monitoring](https://en.wikipedia.org/wiki/Port_mirroring).
 See my [prior blog for doing this with a Ubiquiti Edgerouter-X](https://gojimmypi.github.io/Edgerouter-Port-Monitor/).